 Timers allow the low-speed operation to be set for variable intervals such as 20 minutes on/40 minutes off per hour, 30 minutes on/30 minutes off, or whatever total ventilation time is needed.
-This adjustable interval provides as effective method of method adjustable interval provides an effective method of matching the ventilation capacity to the customer's needs.
+This adjustable interval provides an effective method of matching the ventilation capacity to the customer's needs.

-Central combustion control: The system can be controlled by humidity, time interval. or manually.
+Central combustion control: The system can be controlled by humidity, time interval, or manually.